LlmDl/SponsorPlugins/TowerOfBabel.md

 - Players can also specify a language to speak into using the chat like so:
   - 'Some Words Here -elvish' <- This will display 'Some Words Here' in Elvish.

+> Tip:
+>
+> If you would like to use the above admin commands in a Command Block, so you can use the @p selector, get the [CommandHook plugin](https://www.spigotmc.org/resources/commandhook.61415/).

 ### Permissions:

 - `towerofbabel.hear_clearly` - Defaults to OPs, players can understand every language clearly.